REFLECTIONS ON SOUND, MONOTYPES

 Whatever you look in this part of the world there is ample evidence of the inevitable changing nature of things.
 One finds sophisticated art resulting from overlapping of different ancient cultures.
 The passage of time and the advance of nature were not the only factors shaping centuries of cultural and architectural history in this region.

-There is no more clear evidence of the past than that which is found in their ancient architecture.
+There is no more clear evidence of the past than that which is found in ancient architecture.
 Morning mist moves over and blankets the land; temples and pagodas slowly come into view as dawn breaks and the mist clears.
-Which their presence revealed, their architectural fragility and their almost melancholic yearning for that which once was.
-With the splendor of their past magnificence now long gone, it’s a telling reminder of the impermanence of things in general.
+Their presence reveals their architectural fragility and almost melancholic yearning for that which once was.
+With the splendor of their past magnificence now long gone, it’s a telling reminder of our impermanence..

-Traveling from village to village some of my most touching experiences were the frequent encounters with the locals.
+Traveling from village to village some of my most touching experiences were the frequent encounters with locals.
 One example was how common it was to see and sometimes speak to novices and monks dressed in their yellow and saffron robes walking barefoot.
-At times they were but a handful walking down nowrrow streets; at other times it was a virtual pilgrimage in the hundreds.
-As they approach, their presence would often create a sense of calm.
-Without contradiction they engender a preserving reverence in their communities that, like our own, are nonetheless subject to the impermanent nature of (our)existence.
-Their devotion and dedication to a non-atheistic way of life is an inspiration to many.
-Their humble lives represent not only these principles, but have served, too, as voices for social change and political freedom.
+At times there were but a handful walking down narrow streets; at other times, it was a virtual pilgrimage in the hundreds.
+As they approach their presence would often create a sense of calm.
+Without contradiction they engender a reverence in their communities which, like our own, are nonetheless subject to the impermanent nature of life.
+Their devotion and dedication to a non-atheistic way of life is an inspiration.
+Their humility represents not only these principles, but also serves as voices for social change and political freedom.

-While these mezzotints focus on portraits of Buddhist móviles and monks, the photogravures provide the physical context and environment in which they live.
+While these mezzotints focus on portraits of Buddhist novices and monks, the photogravures provide the physical context and environment in which they live.

 I represent these figures as I saw them in their daily lives: both young and old, some with distinct features while others appear luminescent and soft as if dissolving into thin air.
-Over time it’s not hard to identify yourself with the values inherent in the daily practices of these ascetics monks: that reality as perceived is in a constant state of flux, both changing and changeless.
-Beyond their practices, I hope to convey with their portraits not just their innate sense of calmness but also their humanity.
+Over time it’s not hard to identify yourself with the values inherent in the daily practices of these ascetics monks— in that perceived reality is in a constant state of flux, both changing and changeless.
+Beyond their daily practice I hope to convey with their portraits not just their innate sense of calmness but also their humanity.
 We all share this life and are all likewise subject to its fleeting moments.

 Eduardo Fausti